Infinitely many reducts of homogeneous structures: Corollaries

 \section{Corollaries}

 There are two obvious ways to generalize the result of Theorem~\ref{infred}.
-One is to find a similar construction for vector spaces over finite fields of odd characteristic and the other one is to find structures that have $(V,C)$ as a first-order definable reduct.
-We start with the latter one.
-Let $\ba=(B,\wedge,\vee,0,1,\neg)$ denote the countable atomless Boolean algebra.
-It is known that this structure is {\ok}.
-For $a,b\in \ba$ let $a + b$ denote the symmetric difference of $a$ and $b$.
+One is to find a similar construction for vector spaces over finite fields of odd characteristic; the other is to find structures that have $(V,C)$ as a first-order definable reduct.
+We start with the second.